The Science Behind Intermittent Fasting and Health Benefits

 - The intermittent fasting practice includes alternating consecutive periods between normal eating and fasting days.

-- Under the Warrior Diet framework you should consume one large evening meal while fasting for 20 consecutive hours.
+- Under the Warrior Diet framework, you should consume one large evening meal while fasting for 20 consecutive hours.

 Each dietary plan demonstrates versatility since people can follow the method which meets their life choices.